shazz/shazz.github.io/content/blog/vaccines/agraboot/agraboot.md

 ## Conclusion

-The fact it is checking for reset resistant programs, stays resident in memory and detect suspicious trap calls, even if it won't work with encrypted viruses, make it a pretty powerful vaccine.
+The fact it is checking for reset resistant programs, stays resident in memory and detect suspicious trap calls, even if it won't work with encrypted viruses, makes it a pretty powerful vaccine.

 A rock solid 8/10.